chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 I only do this for foods that I don't mind eating cold, which are currently Israeli salad and hard boiled eggs.
 The time to cook a chicken breast on an indoor grill is so low and the value from eating it hot off the grill is so high, that I don't think it's worth bulk cooking and reheating an item like this.

 ## 4. Eat Healthy Stuff
 I find it very easy to have willpower in supermarkets and very difficult to have willpower when unhealthy foods are available for eating in my surroundings.
-I find it nice to keep the base state under control so that when less healthy situations arise (restaurants, parties, random occurrences of low-percentage chocolate in the vicinity), they can be enjoyed without concern.
+I find it nice to keep the base state under control so that when less healthy situations arise (restaurants, parties, random occurrences of low-percentage chocolate nearby), they can be enjoyed without concern.
 I've also found that I feel better when eating healthier.
 (I think of healthy as mostly Paleo, i.e. mostly proteins/nuts/seeds/vegetables/olive oil, with some fruit and 85%+ chocolate, and avoiding processed foods.
 I like this strictish definition because it means there's little guessing about whether an item is in the program or out of the program, but of course all should set their own baseline to their situation.)

 ## 5. Get Food Delivered
 I generally have enjoyed going to supermarkets.
 It's the first thing I like to do when visiting a new place and the feeling of wide aisles and picking your own produce and wandering around finding new things can be fun.
 If I had easy access to a quality/good value supermarket, I'd probably prefer to go there 1-2 times/week.
 Recently I've been primarily using Amazon's PrimeNow for Whole Foods deliveries, which has been a pretty mediocre experience overall, but is free for same/next day 2-hour delivery windows and is ridiculously easy and when issues come up, their support has been very quick and generous.

+Additionally, I've been getting all meats/fish from online sources.
+Salmon:
+Chicken/steak:

 ## 6. A Day in the Life
 ### Breakfast